What Fonts Are Available on Squarespace?

 Font Retirement

 Google and Adobe occasionally remove fonts from their libraries.
-If your site currently uses a retired font, it continues to work - the font is already cached.
+If your site currently uses a retired font, it continues to work because the font is already cached.
 However, if you switch away from it, you cannot switch back.
 Squarespace will suggest a similar replacement, but it will not be identical.

 Performance Impact